On large-scale wind-drift ocean currents: An asymptotic approach in spherical coordinates: Derivation of the leading-order equations

-Asymptotic expansions can be a valuable tool when looking for approximate solutions to differential equations that, in their full generality, are intractable---as is the case for us with the full Navier--Stokes equations \eqref{NS uv red}--\eqref{NS w red}.
-The idea is to exploit the smallness of the parameters $\eps$ and $\rr$ to seek asymptotic expansions of the unknowns, which should provide us at least with viable approximations of the full solution.
-Note that $\phi_k(\epsilon) = \epsilon^k$, $k = 0,\,1,\ldots$, is an asymptotic sequence.
+Now that the equations have been non-dimensionalised, we would like to exploit the smallness of the parameters $\eps$ and $\rr$ to simplify the problem using asymptotic expansions, which should provide us at least with viable approximations of the full solution; for more details on the general theory, we refer to \citet{VanDyke1975}, \citet{JBook} and \citet{Holmes}.
 First, let us forget about $\rr$ for the moment and make the ansatz

 where $q$ (and, correspondingly, $q_0$) represents each of the variables $u,\,v,\,w,\,P,\,h$.
 This ansatz is motivated by the structure of \eqref{NS uv red} and \eqref{NS w red}, where $\eps$ appears only in integer powers, as well as through $(1+\eps z)^{-1} = 1 - \eps z + o(\eps)$.
-Plugging \eqref{as ansatz} into \eqref{NS uv red} and equating the coefficients of the various powers of $\eps$, we obtain, at the leading order with respect to $\eps$,
+Plugging \eqref{as ansatz} into \eqref{NS uv red} and equating the coefficients of the various powers of $\eps$, we obtain, at leading order with respect to $\eps$,

 while from \eqref{NS w red} we get

 and the continuity equation \eqref{continuity adim 1} yields